-Different theories reveal that innovation performance is essential for better organizational performance (García-Morales et al., 2012).
-According to marketing theory. organizations that concentrate on speed of innovation gain a larger market share, which results in high revenues and high profitability.
-Strategic theory emphasizes organizations that adopt innovation first are able to create isolation mechanisms.
-Because knowledge about the innovation is not available to competitors, this mechanism protects profit margins, allowing organization to gain important benefits.
+Different theories reveal that innovation performance is essential for organizational performance (García-Morales et al., 2012).
+According to marketing theory, organizations that concentrate on speed of innovation gain a larger market share, which results in high revenues and high profitability. emphasizes Strategic theory organizations that adopt innovation first are able to create isolation mechanisms.
+Because knowledge about the innovation is not available to competitors, this mechanism profit protects margins, allowing organization to gain important benefits.

 Likewise, resource and capability theory posits that the capabilities, resources, and technologies required to adopt an innovation make external imitation more difficult and enable organizations to maintain competitive advantage and obtain greater organizational performance (Lengnick-Hall, 1992).
-Thus there is a positive relationship between innovation performance organizational performance (Zahra et al., 2000).
-Organizations with greater innovation performance will achieve better responses to improve organizational performance sustainable consolidate competitive advantages (García-Morales et al., 2012).
+Thus there is a positive relationship between innovation performance and organizational performance (Zahra et al..
+2000).
+Organizations with areater innovation performance will achieve better responses to improve organizational performance and consolidate sustainable competitive advantages (García-Morales et al., 2012).
 Thus, a hypothesis is proposed to explain the relationship between innovation performance and organizational performance, namely: